Somu-ed/FEND_Capstone-Travel-App/README.md

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

+## Ways to extend project
+- Using local storage to save data.
+- Adding and deleting multiple trips.
+- recieving temperature range for start and end date of the trip instead of a single day. (used)
+- incorporate icons into forecast
+- Allow users to add packing list for the trip
+- Allow users to print their trip

 ## Run the application
 1. **Pre-requisite** :
 Install [node.js](https://nodejs.org/)